Precision calculations of $B\to K^*$ form factors from SCET sum rules beyond leading-power contributions: Subleading-power contributions

+To facilitate the calculation of the contributions from high-twist LCDAs more effectively, we introduce the light-cone expansion of the quark propagator within the background gluon field.
+The relevant definition for this expansion can be located in the Ref.~\cite{Balitsky:1987bk}.

-First, we evaluate the correlation function ${\rm{\Pi}}_\parallel(p,q)$ in Eq. (\ref{cft}), which corresponds to the longitudinally polarized vector meson.
-After inserting the propagator in Eq.~(\ref{3pp}) and applying the three-particle higher-twist $B$-meson LCDA in Eq.~(\ref{3pLCDA}), the three-particle higher-twist correction to the correlation functions can be written as
+First, we evaluate the correlation function ${\rm{\Pi}}^{(a)}_\parallel(p,q)$ in Eq.~(\ref{cft}), which corresponds to the longitudinally polarized vector meson.
+Contracting the quark fields $q(x)$ and $\bar q(0)$ (leads to the propagator in Eq.~(\ref{3pp})), taking advantage of the three-particle higher-twist $B$-meson LCDA in Eq.~(\ref{3pLCDA}), the three-particle higher-twist correction to the correlation function can be written as

 with